These Are the Times

 "These Are The Times" is the second single released from Dru Hill's second album, Enter the Dru.
 The single reached number 21 on the Hot 100 and number 5 on the R&B chart, staying on the chart for 21 weeks.
-The song reached the UK Top 5, peaking at number 4, being Dru Hill's highest and last charting hit in that country to date.
+The song reached the UK top 5, peaking at number 4, being Dru Hill's highest and last charting hit in that country to date.

 Music video

-The music video was directed by Bille Woodruff, it was inspired by the film The Man in the Iron Mask.
+The music video was directed by Bille Woodruff in 1998.
+It was inspired by the film The Man in the Iron Mask.
 Sisqó played both the good twin and the evil twin and Jazz, Woody and Nokio played the Musketeers.
 Actress Lark Voorhies appears in the video as Sisqó's love interest.
+It was filmed at the Greystone Mansion in LA.